ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 https://ubuntu.com/download/raspberry-pi

 ### Step 2.
-Burn the Raspberry Pi OS image to the SD card
+Burn the Ubuntu OS image to the SD card
 Burn the latest Raspberry Pi OS image to SD-Card using Etcher

 Browse to https://www.balena.io/etcher/